-Project Trust’s Cambodia Gap Year projects involve aspects of teaching and social care.
-In Siem Reap Volunteers work as English language teachers in a children’s home.
+Project Trust’s Cambodia Gap Year projects is TESOL.
+In Siem Reap Volunteers work as English language teachers in a school which has grown from a children’s home.
 In addition to teaching they run clubs, organise extra-curricular activities and provide support for the children.
-The Volunteers placed outside Phnom Penh work in a children’s home for children and teenagers living with HIV.
-Their timetable involves informal lessons, arts and crafts, organising extracurricular activities for the children, and generally getting involved in anything and everything.

 Meenakshi, Cambodia Gap Year Volunteer

 Supporting the education of vulnerable children and young people is a demanding but incredibly rewarding role.
 As a Volunteer in Cambodia you’ll get to see young people build their self esteem, develop confidence and improve their communications skills.

 A long-term volunteering placement in Cambodia is a great opportunity if you’re interested in history, language or religion.
 Cambodia has a fascinating, if challenging, history, from the Khmer empire to the civil war and Pol Pot to the present day.
 The main language in Cambodia is Khmer, which as a Volunteer you’ll learn so you can communicate better with the young people you are working with.
 Buddhism is the county’s major religion, giving you a great insight into a different philosophy and way of life.